 The success of any product depends on coordination among several departments across the company.
 In product management, information flow refers to a two-step process for creating a shared understanding of product strategy.
 In the first step, the product leader gathers various stakeholders to discuss the goals and plans for the product.
 The second step is for these stakeholders to share this information with their teams.

 When and Why is Information Flow Process Relevant?

 In a large organization, each department tends to focus inward on its responsibilities, priorities, and internal metrics.
 As a result, communication among departments becomes less frequent.

 As a study from Sweden’s Chalmers University of Technology explains, a lack of information flow across product teams leads to teams working with inaccurate or outdated information, and sometimes in ways that are counterproductive to their colleagues’ work.

 Without a shared understanding of the organization’s priorities, the product leader can’t ensure everyone works toward the same goals.

 Another reason product leaders use this type of information flow is that a top-down product strategy is the most effective approach.
 “Top-down” in this context refers to identifying a product vision and strategy before prioritizing features.

 Using this information flow process, product managers and product leaders can communicate the vision for the product to the entire company before anyone begins working on tactical details.

-How Product Leaders Can Use the Information Flow Proces
+How Can Product Leaders Use the Information Flow Process?

 Step 1: Choose your stakeholders carefully.